Meet Me at the Hollywood Show Convention in L.A. This Weekend!

 Tyffany Jeanna AmberNEW

 We’ve been friends for a long time – she’s my best friend in the industry – and Tyffany is one of those people who makes every room better just by walking into it.
-She’s been on a bit of a victory lap lately, and rightfully so.
-Her induction into the AVN Hall of Fame in 2025 was a moment the whole industry celebrated.
+And I love this photo of us with the eternal Jeanna Fine.

 I also got to spend time with the lovely Kianna Bradley and the powerhouse Puma Swede.
 These are women who have put in the work, built real careers, and still show up with the same passion they had at the beginning.
 That’s rare.
 That’s something worth celebrating at events like these.